Alset GmbH: Future of Alset

 For the future, Alset Global is focused on three different areas: SUVs and luxury vehicles, motorsports and commercial vehicles.
 The technology introduced by Alset Global is capable of reducing the CO_{2} emissions for SUVs and luxury vehicles without any compromise to the pleasure of driving with the sound and torque of an engine.
-The area of motorsports has already began with Aston Martin's Rapide S. The last area is commercial vehicles.
-Commercial vehicles are responsible for large amounts of CO_{2} emissions; and therefore Alset can have an important impact in that area.
-Alset Global plans to extend their technology to engage with commercial vehicles.
+The area of motorsports has already begun with Aston Martin's Rapide S. The last area is commercial vehicles.
+Commercial vehicles are responsible for large amounts of CO_{2} emissions; and therefore, Alset can have an important impact in that area.
+Alset Global plans to extend its technology to engage with commercial vehicles.

 London Hydrogen Project

 The London Hydrogen Project started in 2002 and initiated projects with more than £50 million.
-The Hydrogen Project is especially concentrated on hydrogen taxis, buses, scooters, refueling stations, and various other projects to enable hydrogen mobility.
+The Hydrogen Project is especially concentrated on hydrogen taxis, buses, scooters, refuelling stations, and various other projects to enable hydrogen mobility.

 Award

 Alset Global won the Powertrain of the Year Award at the Professional Motorsport World (PMW) Expo 2013 Awards in Cologne, Germany.
 The award was given to Alset's new powertrain technology applied in Aston Martin's Rapide S, which enables the use of both hydrogen and petrol in an internal combustion engine.
 This technology was used in Aston Martin's Rapide S during the Nürburgring 24 Hours race.